hehuihui1994/MultiPerceptron/README.md

 # MultiPerceptron

 ####Introduction
 > MultiPerceptron is an implementation of Multiclass perceptron.
-Using one-vs-all
-> method to make multiclass classification.
-And using the moudle cPickle to save
-> and load perceptron model from file.

 ####Files
 Here are two files.
 One is the source code of MultiPerceptron, the other one is the introduction of data format.